-2. Once the areas have been marked, use a wooden saw to cut the pieces out.
+Once you mark the areas, use a tool like a wooden saw or jigsaw to cut the pieces out.

-The great thing about it is that if you don’t need it for a while, you can quickly disassemble it and store it in a cupboard or under the sofa.
+The great thing about this project is that if you don’t need it for a while, you can quickly disassemble it and store it in a cupboard or under the sofa.
+If you don’t want the wood look, you can always paint or stain it in any color you want.
 I guess we won’t be doing it anytime soon, but it’s always good to have this option, right?

 Depending on the size of your magazine rack, you can store it on a coffee table or end table.
 If your magazine rack is too big to place on a table, then you can store it next to your couch or chair.
 It’s common to put the magazine rack where it’s convenient to reach while relaxing.